 Action steps, do this today!

 Set up your profile so that your profile picture and link will show up on the comments you make.

-The Gravatar system was created by Matt Mullenweg, the founder of WordPress which is the most popular website management system in the world.
+The Gravatar system got created by Matt Mullenweg, the founder of WordPress which is the most popular website management system in the world.
 What Gravatar does is that when one of your comments includes your associated email, it populates your profile picture automatically.

-Find some websites to comment on
+Find some websites to leave comments

 … The best ones to look for are the ones that are the simple ones that ask for your name, email, and website.

-A helpful comment or insightful observation from you today, could be read by business partners, peers, or employers many years from now.
-This is in stark contrast to social media comments that disappear in the stream, never to be found again…
+A helpful comment or insightful observation from you today could get read by business partners, peers, or employers many years from now.
+This exposure is in stark contrast to social media comments that disappear in the stream, never to get found again.